Testimonials. They can do wonders for your business as long as they are used the right way.

 The best way to use testimonials is in a meaningful way.
-You can post small snippets where they will support your company’s claim.
+You can post small snippets to support your company’s claims.

-For example, if you have a paragraph that talks about how the Maytag washer you are selling is durable, put a testimonial supporting that fact nearby.
-When Mary says, “my Maytag washer is still running strong after 10 years… which is pretty darn good considering that my husband accidentally crashed into it with his car”, it gives a lot of credibility to the washer you are selling.
+For example, if you have a paragraph that talks about the durability of the Maytag washer you are selling, put a testimonial supporting that fact nearby.
+When people see Mary’s testimonial that reads “my Maytag washer is still running strong after 10 years… which is pretty darn good considering that my husband accidentally crashed into it with his car”, it gives a lot of credibility to the washer you are selling.

 Location, location, location

 Having great testimonials isn’t enough.
-Depending on where you place them, it can drastically affect your conversions.
+Depending on where you place them can drastically affect your conversions.

-The chances are, you’ll just end up placing testimonials on your homepage or your sales page.
+Chances are you’ll end up placing testimonials on your homepage or your sale’s page.
 But if you place them in multiple locations, you may see an increase in conversions.

-Try placing your testimonials in different positions and pages.
-And when doing so, make sure you split test them so that you can figure out if it impacted your bottom line.
+Try placing your testimonials in different positions and on different pages.
+Make sure you split test them so that you can figure out if which placements impacted your bottom line.

 Testimonials can convert window shoppers into buyers as long as you use them the right way.
-Don’t just copy what your competition is doing or base your decisions off of what I am telling you.
+Don’t just copy what your competition is doing or base your decisions on what I am telling you.
 Try things out for yourself!